MicrosoftDocs/powerquery-docs/powerquery-docs/connector-certification.md

 From a developer's perspective, developers need to [self-sign](./handlingconnectorsigning.md) their custom connector and provide their users with the information (thumbprint) to securely load it.

 From a user's perspective, users need to use the thumbprint from the developer to securely [trust and load the custom connector](/power-bi/connect-data/desktop-trusted-third-party-connectors) for use.
-Alternatively, users can opt to lower their security settings to allow loading of code not certified by Microsoft or another developer, but this isn't recommended.
+Alternatively, users can opt to lower their security settings to allow loading of code not certified by Microsoft or another developer, but this option isn't recommended.

 ## Certification Overview